-The subject parcel is located on the south side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-There is no street address and the site is located on the north side of the Fox River.
-According to Public Records, the subject is comprised of a 1.7591-acre or 76,626-square foot site.
+The subject parcel is located at the southeast corner of West Saint Paul Avenue and Wisconsin Avenue in the City of Waukesha, Waukesha County, Wisconsin.
+The street address is 301 through 331 West Saint Paul Avenue and 301 through 331 Mill Reserve Drive.
+The site is located on the north side of the Fox River.
+According to Public Records, the subject is comprised of a 1.3749-acre or 59,891-square foot site.
 Access is available from one driveway along the south side of West Saint Paul Avenue.
 Access and visibility are considered average.
-The property is unimproved and zoned for multiple family residential development with a proposed five story 114 unit building with studio, 1 bedroom, 2 bedroom, and 3 bedroom units.
+The property is improved with a three story condominium project.
+The balance of the site is zoned for multiple family residential development.